bamason2/ttp451-module/docs/labs/Lesson_2.md

 - Define target system response

-Select option “5” to enter the BSFC response function from the problem statement.
+Select option “5” to enter the BSFC response function, out "target function" from the problem statement.
 Enter the following function:

 ![image](figs/lab2/fig_28_bsfc_response_function_1.png)

 ![image](figs/lab2/fig_28_bsfc_response_function_2.png)

 The function will be plotted on the DOE design.
 The stem plot of subplot 2 shows the position of the DOE on the target surface response.
 Observe the position of the DOE points, the DOE only covers the outer part of the target response.
 It misses the center region of the response which may lead to poor modeling results.

 The key of designing a good experiment is the distribution of DOEs at critical locations on the target response.
-Since we already knew how the characteristic of the surface response is going to be, we predicted that the center region of the surface is going to under fit.
+Since we already knowthe characteristics of the  target surface response, we predict that the center region of the surface is going to under-fit.
 Normally, for unknown systems, randomly positioned DOE points are important to scatter points in the operating boundary.

 ![image](figs/lab2/fig_29_bsfc_response_surface_function.png)